Japanese rock: Folk rock

 Carol (led by Eikichi Yazawa), RC Succession and Funny Company were especially famous and helped define the sound.
 Sometimes also beginning in the late sixties, but mostly active in the seventies, are musicians mixing rock music with American-style folk and pop rock elements.
-Folk rock musicians such as Tulip, Banban, Garo, Yosui Inoue were popular in music scene.
+Folk rock musicians such as Tulip, Banban, Garo, Yosui Inoue were popular in the music scene.

 Techno pop and electronic

 Several Japanese musicians began experimenting with electronic rock in the early 1970s.
 The most notable was the internationally renowned Isao Tomita, whose 1972 album Electric Samurai: Switched on Rock featured electronic synthesizer renditions of contemporary rock and pop songs.
 Other early examples of electronic rock records include Inoue Yousui's folk rock and pop rock album Ice World (1973) and Osamu Kitajima's progressive psychedelic rock album Benzaiten (1974), both of which involved contributions from Haruomi Hosono, who later started the techno pop music group "Yellow Magic Band" (later known as Yellow Magic Orchestra) in 1977.